esander1789/3DPrintingInvariantManifolds/README.md

 ## Citing This Work
 If you use this software or methodology in your research, please cite our paper:
 ```
 3D Printing of Invariant Manifolds in Dynamical Systems.
 Patrick R. Bishop, Summer Chenoweth, Emmanuel Fleurantin,
 Alonso G. Oguedo Oliva, Evelyn Sander, and Julia A. Seay, 2025.
+arXiv:[identifier]
 ```

 ## Contact